 5- Using an expired card

 This is a big issue about which people do not care.
 If the card has crossed the expiry date, the card becomes useless.
-Putting that into the cash machine might get swallowed by it.
+Putting that into the cash machine may trigger machine to capture that.

-If you lost your card, blocked it and later recovered it but didn’t unblock it or your card was blocked by the provider due to the violation of any term, using such blocked card will alert the ATM and it will simply eat up your card.
+If you lost your card, blocked it and later recovered it but didn’t unblock it or your card was blocked by the provider due to the violation of any term, using such blocked card will alert the ATM and it will simply grab your card and won’t return it.
+Usually a card once blocked becomes useless and can not be activated again due to safety reasons.
+You should order new card.

 7- Use of reported card